Our Work

 Collectively, these three programmes are equipping the movement to:

-• Respond swiftly to trigger events e.g. the animal movement missed opportunities to mobilise around Cecil the Lion (2015), Beau the Calf (2024), and Animal Rising’s 2024 RSPCA Investigation, to turn public outrage into momentum for animal freedom.
+• Respond rapidly to trigger events - Moments like the killing of Cecil the Lion (2015), the police assault on Beau the Calf (2024), and Animal Rising’s 2024 RSPCA Investigation, sparked public outrage but lacked coordinated mobilisation.
+We’re building the infrastructure to turn these moments into movement momentum.

-• Seize political and cultural opportunities for progress e.g. the UK's 2022 Animal Sentience Act was an important win, but the movement lacks the power to translate it into stronger legal protections.
+• Seize political and cultural opportunities for progress - Wins like the UK's Animal Sentience Act (2022) matter, but without grassroots pressure, they stall.
+We’re developing the power to translate these kinds of openings into real protections for animals.

-• Generate the public pressure needed for systemic change e.g. the Hunting Act (2004) and Live Exports ban (2024) in the UK were won through decades of relentless activism, mass protests and public pressure.
+• Generate the public pressure needed for systemic change - Just like the Hunting Act (2004) and the Live Exports ban (2024), transformational victories come from mass mobilisation.
+We’re laying the groundwork to win the next ones.

 Pilot Initiatives